Credit & Debit Card Transactions

 Combined Cohort USA1-USA2:

-• This panel consists of shoppers that have made at least one purchase every 35 days for the past 1960 days
+• Consists of shoppers that have made at least one purchase every 35 days for the past 1960 days

 Matching Merchant Descriptions to Brands: